aytankhalilova/A-Threat-Hunting-Model-for-the-ClickFix-Technique-in-Enterprise-Environments/README.md

 | `AccountSid` | Windows Security Identifier |
 | `ReportId` | Unique entry identifier — use to cross-reference manifests |

 ---

+## Dataset Integrity

+**Cross-Dataset:**
+-  Zero shared ReportIds between rule-building and test datasets

+---

 ## Generation
-The dataset was generated by Claude Sonnet 4.6 (claude-sonnet-4-6) as part of the thesis research process.
-All timestamps are in March 2026.
+Both dataset were generated by Claude Sonnet 4.6 (claude-sonnet-4-6) as part of the thesis research process.
 Command-line arguments in attack entries are sourced from the threat intelligence reports cited in the thesis.

 ---